-The Valleyaires Barbershop Chorus – representing the South Bend-Mishawaka chapter of the Barbershop Harmony Society (BHS) – hereby declares and claims the following as its mission:
+The Valleyaires are the men’s chorus representing the South Bend-Mishawaka chapter of the Barbershop Harmony Society (BHS)

 Sound interesting?
 Come to one of our rehearsals and find out more.
 We meet every Monday evening at 7:00 PM at St. Paul’s Lutheran Church, 51490 Laurel Road, South Bend (corner of Laurel and Auten, next to the entrance to St. Patrick’s Park)

 Barbershop music is a thrill to sing!
 Nothing can beat the sound of a “barbershop seventh” chord – where four voices can sound like a chorus, and a chorus can sound like thunder!
-Originating in the “Tin Pan Alley” era at the turn of the century, the old songs still ring true today – and inspire barbershop arrangements of modern music.
 The Valleyaires are committed to preserving and enjoying this music, by pursuing excellence in vocal and performance skills.
 We have won the title of “Cardinal District Champions” more than once by putting this philosophy into practice.

-Barbershoppers are men who are ready to help where there is a need.
-Harmony Foundation, Inc. is the BHS charity.
-Through donations made to the Foundation’s general fund, grants are awarded to deserving projects that fulfill the charitable mission, “to preserve our musical legacy through support of vocal music education in our schools and communities.”
+Barbershoppers are people who are ready to help where there is a need.
+Through donations made to the BHS general fund and Harmony Foundation, Inc., grants are awarded to deserving projects that fulfill the charitable mission, “to preserve our musical legacy through support of vocal music education in our schools and communities.”
 Harmony Explosion camps give high school students and teachers the opportunity to explore harmony with their peers.
 Barbershoppers donate sizeable amounts of money and time, and numerous performances to local charitable activities in their communities, particularly those which support the charitable mission.
 The Valleyaires are equally dedicated to service in Michiana.
-We have helped raise funds for agencies such as Youth Service Bureau, Alcohol and Addictions Resource Center, and St. Margaret’s house.
-We support Bashor Home, a supportive living environment for troubled and emotionally handicapped adolescents in Goshen, IN, serving over 200 young people each year.
+We have helped raise funds for agencies such as Youth Service Bureau, Alcohol and Addictions Resource Center, and St. Margaret’s house, and have supported Bashor Home, a supportive living environment for troubled and emotionally handicapped adolescents in Goshen, IN, serving over 200 young people each year.
 We’re also involved in youth outreach activities in the public schools, and provide good cheer in a number of retirement homes during the holidays.